 - 4.5.3.
 Wind correction - 4.5.3.1.
 Wind correction with stationary anemometry - 4.5.3.1.1.
-A wind correction for the absolute wind speed alongside the test road shall be made by subtracting the difference that cannot be cancelled out by alternate runs from the constant term f_0 given in paragraph 4.3.1.4.4. of this annex, or from c_0 given in paragraph 4.4.4. of this annex. - 4.5.3.1.2.
-The wind correction resistance w_1 for the coastdown method or w_2 for the torque meter method shall be calculated using by the following equations:
+A wind correction for the absolute wind speed alongside the test road shall be made by subtracting the difference that cannot be cancelled out by alternate runs from the coefficient f0 determined according to paragraph 4.3.1.4.4. of this annex, or from c0 determined according to paragraph 4.4.4. of this annex. - 4.5.3.1.2.
+The wind correction resistance $w_1$ for the coastdown method or $w_2$ for the torque meter method shall be calculated using the following equations: